Gender identity development service (GIDS)

 Visit the new website for GIC

-In April 2017 we launched a website for the Gender Identity Clinic, which provides holistic gender care for people who are 17 years and nine months or older, focusing on the biological/medical, psychological and social aspects of gender.
+In April 2017 we launched a website for the Gender Identity Clinic, which provides holistic gender care for people who are 17 years and six months or older, focusing on the biological/medical, psychological and social aspects of gender.
 Visit the site at gic.nhs.uk